ruaaabdu/readme/README-Template.md

 ```
  ssh-keygen -t ed25519
 ```
 3. The terminal will prompt you to enter a filename for your new file.
-If youíd like the default name, simply press the Enter key.
+If you‚Äôd like the default name, simply press the Enter key.
 There is no passphrase, so press Enter when the terminal prompts you for a password.
 4. Navigate to the following directory in your file browser(with username being your username).
 ```
 C:\Users\username
 ```
 5. If you used the default filename, find the folder titled .ssh.
 Otherwise, find the filename you previously entered in the terminal.
 6. There will be two files available, one file with a .pub extension and a file with no extension.
 Use NotePad to open the file with the .pub extension.
 Copy the contents of the file.
-It should start with ìssh-ed25519î
+It should start with ‚Äússh-ed25519‚Äù
 7. Open Git Lab in your browser.
 Log in and navigate to your settings using the Icon at the top right corner of the screen.
-Use the lefthand panel to open the ìSSH Keys tabî.
+Use the lefthand panel to open the ‚ÄúSSH Keys tab‚Äù.
 Enter your key in the key field and press Add Key.
-8. Now you can use ìgit.î links without authentication.
+8. Now you can use ‚Äúgit.‚Äù links without authentication.

 ### JDK 1.8
 The JDK is the Java Development Kit.
 You will need it to run any java programs on your machine.